 A second Giants run came in the 6th on a solo homer from Tyler Austin of Conyers.
 The next batter, Longoria, drew Fried’s second walk.
 Posey then became Fried’s last batter.
 Posey was out, on Riley’s best defensive play to date.

 Note to Chip (ever constructive): it is inconsistent to argue that a 6-2 lead is far from secure and, five minutes later, to say that the 6-0 lead began a “rout.”
 Pick your cliché and stick with it.

 Derek Holland came in and promptly walked Acuna and yielded a single to Dansby “Chiefly Great” Swanson.
 Two subsequent outs brought up Austin’s Power.
 He hasn’t been a Brave long enough to understand hibernation mode, so he hit a three run homer that never got more than about 15 feet in the air, and… ahem… the rout was on.

 So when you acquire a new player, you definitely want to test his mettle with a high leverage situation.
 Newest Brave Anthony Swarzak came in with a seven run lead: Swarzak Space.
 He is wearing #38.
 The last Brave to wear that number was Arodys Vizcaino.
 That tempts fate, but he had a 1-2-3 opening salvo.

 Swarzak Space gave way to Winkler Woom.
 (Be veewy veewy careful, Dan.)
 1-2-3.
 The ninth then landed on Tomlin Terrain: he got the first two, but then gave up two singles before bringing the ceremonies to a conclusion.

+Get away day game tomorrow.
 Future Brave MadBum takes on former Oriole Gausman.